Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 - `!account password [email] [newPassword]` - changes password for the specified account.

 For a more in-depth list of commands see [Server Commands](./../ServerEmu/ServerCommands.md) or type `!commands`.

-## Setting Up Remote Connections

-To allow remote clients to connect to your server you need to set up your Apache to function as a reverse proxy server.

-1. Remove `RewriteEngine on` and `RewriteRule ^/AuthServer(.*) http://%{HTTP_HOST}:8080$1 [P]` from `httpd-ssl.conf`.

-2. Add `ProxyPass /AuthServer http://localhost:8080` and `ProxyPassReverse /AuthServer http://localhost:8080` to the `<VirtualHost _default_:443>` section in `httpd-ssl.conf`.

-3. Create a copy of your `SiteConfig.xml` in `Apache24\htdocs` and replace the `AuthServerAddress` value in it with your server's externally accessible IP address or domain name.
-For LAN this is something like `192.168.x.x`, and for hosting on the Internet it is going to be your server's IP address or a domain name pointing to it.

-4. Replace `BindIP` in `Config.ini` with your local IP address or `0.0.0.0`.
-This has to be an IP address and not a domain name.

-5. Replace `PublicAddress` in `Config.ini` with your externally accessible address (this can be an IP address or a domain name, like in `SiteConfig.xml`).

-After doing the above steps you can connect to the server remotely by either editing `ClientConfig.xml` on the client's machine, or launching the game with the following parameter: `-siteconfigurl=yourserveraddress.com/SiteConfig.xml`.
-To connect to the server from the same machine it is being hosted on, you need to use the original `SiteConfig.xml` that points to `localhost`.

-Please keep in mind that MHServerEmu is experimental software still heavily in development, and hosting a publicly available server on the Internet brings with it potential security risks.

-## Setting Up In-Game Store and News

-The client uses an embedded web browser for some of its UI panels.
-MHServerEmu provides some options that allow you to make use of this feature.

-1. Copy the [store](https://github.com/Crypto137/MHServerEmuWebAssets/tree/master/store) folder provided in the [MHServerEmuWebAssets](https://github.com/Crypto137/MHServerEmuWebAssets) repository to `Apache24\htdocs`.

-2. Set `OverrideStoreUrls` in `Config.ini` to `true`.

-3. Set `StoreHomePageUrl` in `Config.ini` to `http://localhost/store`.

-Restart the server, and you should be able to see an example store home page when you open the in-game store.
-You can set other pages by editing various URL options in `Config.ini` (e.g. `NewsUrl` to change the content of the news window).
-For more information on the embedded browser see [Embedded Browser](./../Web/EmbeddedBrowser.md).

-Please note that the embedded browser is a 2014 version of the Chromium Embedded Framework (CEF), and using it for general web browsing is a major security risk.
-You should use it only for displaying the content you trust.

 ## Setting Up Live Tips